Non-Parametric Simulation of Multivariate Extreme Events via Spectral Bootstrap: Illustration: estimation of Tail Risk Metrics

-We assess the performance of \maud{the SB} procedure (Algorithm~\ref{alg:JointMGP}) in estimating TRMs, as defined in Equations~\eqref{eq:ES}, \eqref{eq:MES}, and \eqref{eq:DCTE}, across various parameter settings.
+We assess the performance of the SB simulation procedure (Algorithm~\ref{alg:JointMGP}) on the estimation of TRMs, as defined in Equations~\eqref{eq:ES}, \eqref{eq:MES}, and \eqref{eq:DCTE}, across various parameter settings.
 Special emphasis is placed on the strength of asymptotic dependence, which is governed by the copula parameter $\theta$ and the level $\alpha$ (see Supplementary Material, Section 1).
 Estimated TRMs are compared to their respective theoretical benchmark values (see Supplementary Material, Section 2).
 For simplicity, we focus on the first component $X_1$ being our target risk factor, though the procedure applies equally to $X_2$ and $X_3$.

-The \maud{SB} procedure was run with $m=10,000$ which yielded stable results while exhibiting a reasonable computational cost.
-Further results regarding the performance of \maud{Algorithm~\ref{alg:JointMGP}} with respect to the size $m$ can be found in the Supplementary Material (Section 3).

 Since all TRMs are derived from the $\VaR$, particular care must be taken to ensure its accurate estimation.
 However, this aspect is not the main focus of our current investigation.
 In this study, the performance of our approach is assessed using the theoretical $\VaR$, specifically computed as a high quantile of a Student’s $t$-distribution.
 Alternative methods for estimating the $\VaR$—including an empirical approach and estimation based on a univariate extreme value distribution—have also been explored.
 Detailed results of these analyses are provided in the Supplementary Material (Section 4).
 Notably, they suggest that when the theoretical $\VaR$ is unavailable, as is often the case in real-world applications, the univariate extreme value approach offers a promising alternative for estimating the $\VaR$.